bragonya/StubHub/README.md

 # StubHub

-Reading a list of events from a file
+Basic application to read a list of events from a file

 Things this project has:
 * Dagger hilt dependency injection